SeleniumHQ/selenium/docs/api/py/index.rst

 Selenium Python Client Driver is a Python language binding for Selenium Remote Control (version 1.0 and 2.0).

-Currently only the remote protocol, Firefox and Chrome for Selenium 2.0 are supported, as well as the Selenium 1.0 bindings.
+Currently the remote protocol, Firefox and Chrome for Selenium 2.0 are supported, as well as the Selenium 1.0 bindings.
 As work will progresses we'll add more "native" drivers.